tomviljo/levelshifter/FILE_FORMAT.md

 Bits 4-0:         <Depends on OPCODE>
 ```

-There are seven types commands defined:
+There are seven types of commands defined:

 ```
 OPCODE  Command